 - Put essentials on top.

 Whatever important you may possibly need during the move, don’t place it beneath the plates.
 Use the top layer of the luggage for it.
 You need quick access to your phone, keys, and medicine, be cautious of these three and don’t put them at the bottom of your luggage.

 - If you sense there is improper weight distribution anywhere in the whole bag or suitcase, make the necessary adjustments until you achieve the desired balance and amount of pressure on the items inside.

-Whatever guide on how to pack plates you read, you’ll most certainly be advised to use packing paper and there is a reason for this.
-When not folded but simply crushed in a ball, packing paper absorbs shock as good as any specialised material for the purpose.
+Whatever guide on how to pack plates you read, you’ll most certainly be advised to use packing paper, and there is a reason for this.
+When not folded but crushed in a ball, packing paper absorbs shock and any specialised material for the purpose.
 The difference is that the packing paper is a lot cheaper.
-It’s also considered as not reusable, which is untrue – just most people prefer not to store a used packing paper at their home.
+It’s also considered as not reusable, which is untrue – most people prefer not to store used packing paper at their homes.

 When you finish your move and unpack successfully, don’t throw the packing paper, you can reuse it later.
 Instead of throwing it away, try to utilise it as decoration or for something else until you need to pack a mailbox or moving boxes for your next move.

 - More paper provides more protection but reduces the number of items you can pack